-In 2019, we commenced a formal Life Cycle Assessment (LCA) with the aim to better understand impacts associated with our products and identify opportunities to improve the environmental performance of our products at various points in their life cycle.
+In 2019, we commenced a formal Life Cycle Assessment (LCA) on our Indonesia poultry operations with the aim to better understand impacts associated with our products and identify opportunities to improve the environmental performance of our products at various points in their life cycle.
 LCA is a science-based methodology where the procedures and standards have been developed and outlined within the ISO 14040/14044:2006.